Case Converter β 9 Formats

 Nine outputs in one pass: UPPERCASE (shout), lowercase (default), Title Case (headings), Sentence case (prose), camelCase (JavaScript), PascalCase (C#/Go types), snake_case (Python, SQL), CONSTANT_CASE (env vars, constants), and kebab-case (URLs, CSS classes, file names).

 All conversion happens in your browser.
-The input never leaves your device — paste internal class names, customer identifiers, or draft headings freely.
+Tool code does not submit entered text to a TOOLGRID processing endpoint; assess browser extensions, device security, and shared sessions before using any web tool with sensitive material.
 Pair with our Slug Generator when you need a URL-safe version, or Word Counter for sentence-level stats on the same input.

 How to use